MGN19/Customer-Response-Model-in-Direct-Marketing/README.md

 5. explore2.ipynb
 6. conclusion.ipynb

-Excel Output: After completing the notebooks, the final list of respondents will be saved as respondents.xlsx, which can be used for the next campaign. 📊
+Excel Output: After completing the notebooks, the final list of respondents were saved as respondents.xlsx, which can be used for the next campaign. 📊